HuanWangGATECH/leetcode/chuwa_icc/java/README.md

 Multi-thread

-difference between start() and run()
+1. difference between start() and run()

-how to create a new thread? callable runnable
+2. how to create a new thread? implements  extends

-what kind of lock do you know
+3. what kind of lock do you know

-what is thread pool?
+4. what is thread pool?

-apart from runnable do you know callable ? what is the diff?
+5. apart from runnable do you know callable ? what is the diff?

-what is future? what to do if blockage
+6. what is future? what to do if blockage